-financial sector.
-These laws are often enforceable by civil and sometimes criminal penalties.22 Whether specific retention laws apply to an organization depends on a number of factors, including: the organization's structure and industry, the nature of the information created by the organization, and the jurisdiction(s) to which the organization is subject.
+Some retention requirements apply generally, regardless of the business sector that the organization operates in.
+For example, many kinds of information about employees are regulated and subject to explicit minimum retention periods or requirements that information be kept available for audit purposes.
+Other requirements may or may not apply to a specific organization, depending on a number of factors, including: the organization's structure and industry, the nature of the information created by the organization, and the jurisdiction(s) to which the organization is subject.
 An organization must ensure its compliance with applicable laws by identifying and complying with requirements that may apply to its information.

 While the number of legal retention requirements applicable to an organization may differ greatly based on the factors listed above, some common retention requirements apply to most organizations.
-For example, even small organizations in unregulated industries must comply with federal and state rules related to tax regulations.23
+For example, even small organizations in unregulated industries must comply with federal and state rules related to tax regulations.